-If you are required to attach any Schedule(s) K-1-P, Partner's or Shareholder's Share of Income, Deductions, Credits, and Recapture, only attach Schedule(s) K-1-P you received which lists your name and FEIN in Step 2 of Schedule K-1-P. Do not attach copies of Schedule(s) K-1-P you issued and which lists your name and FEIN in Step 1 of Schedule K-1-P.
+You are required to attach any Schedule(s) K-1-P, Partner's or Shareholder's Share of Income, Deductions, Credits, and Recapture, and Schedule(s) K-1-T, Beneficiary's Share of Income and Deductions, you receive.
+Attach Schedule(s) K-1-P and K-1-T you received which lists your name and FEIN in Step 2 of Schedule K-1-P or K-1-T. Do not attach copies of Schedule(s) K-1-P you issued and which lists your name and FEIN in Step 1 of Schedule K-1-P.